Cloncorrick, Darling Point: Herbert and Meredith Lloyd

 Herbert William Lloyd was born in 1883 in South Yarra, Melbourne.
 His father, William, was a police officer.
 He was educated at Wesley College, and in 1910 he joined the military forces.
 Lloyd married Meredith Pleasents in May 1914.
 Meredith was born in 1890 in Euroa, Victoria.
 She was the daughter of William Benjamin Pleasents and Ada Pleasents (née Watt).

 A few months after they were married, the First World War began and Lloyd went to Egypt.
 In the following year he was at Gallipoli, where he was promoted to the rank of major.
 For his conduct during the Gallipoli Campaign he received the DSO.
 During the rest of the war he was awarded other distinctions.
 When the war ended, he remained in the military until 1925.
 In 1929 he became a politician in the New South Wales Legislative Assembly and remained there until 1941.

 When the Second World War commenced, Lloyd again entered the military forces and this time was promoted to major general.
 In 1946, after the war, he retired.
-Shortly before his retirement his son Mick Lloyd married at St Marks Church, Darling Point, and a photo of his wedding was in the Australian Women’s Weekly.
+Shortly before his retirement his son Mick Lloyd married at St Mark's Church, Darling Point, and a photo of his wedding was in the Australian Women’s Weekly.

 After his retirement Herbert became a resident of Cloncorrick, and his wife, Meredith, died there in 1952.
 After her death Lloyd continued to live at the house for some time.
 In 1957 he died at the age of 74.
 He was cremated with Anglican rites and military honours.